mouneshknaik/pbm1numocity/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.0.

-## Development server
+## Development server for front end

-Run `ng serve` for a dev server.
+Run `npm run serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Development server for server

+Run `npm run server` for a dev server.
+Navigate to `http://localhost:3000/`.

 ## Code scaffolding